openshift-cloud-functions/demos/knative-kubecon/README.md

       value: helloworld-build
 ```

-In this particular case, the source code is taken from a git repository's master branch.
-The arguments to the template then define
+In this particular case, the source code is taken from a git repository and its release `v1` is checked out.
-that we want to build a Golang based application and want to name the image `helloworld:latest`.
+The arguments to the template then define that we want to build a Golang based application and want
+to name the image `helloworld:latest`.

 Now we could go ahead and run this build on its own by applying it like the template above and using
 `oc apply -f build/020-build.yaml`, but it's much more interesting to see how it's stringed together